Jamie Stitt

 Our applicant recruitment team is comprised of representatives from the Tennessee Career Centers, state agencies, local officials and education providers work in collaboration with your company’s human resource personnel to ensure a quick and efficient delivery of services.
 Most importantly, the members of the our team makes every effort to customize all aspects of the recruitment process to meet the specific needs of your company.

-Our recruitment process fills approximately 33,000 job openings annually.
+Our recruitment process fills thousands of job openings annually.
 Job orders detailing the necessary job requirements can be placed with one or more of the 75 Tennessee Career Centers located throughout the state detailing the necessary job requirements.
 The Tennessee Career Centers will immediately match qualified job candidates to the company’s job openings.
 The job order will also receive statewide and national exposure through the Jobs4TN.gov website, Tennessee’s premier online job resource center for candidates and prospective employers.
 The talent recruitment process continues with pre-screening, assessment and testing, interviewing and pre-hire training.

 • Workforce Development Programs